simh/simh/README.md

-   Environment variable lookups are done first with the precise name between the % characters and if that fails, then the name between the % characters is upcased and a lookup of that valus is attempted.
+   Environment variable lookups are done first with the precise name between the % characters and if that fails, then the name between the % characters is upcased and a lookup of that values is attempted.

    The first Space delimited token on the line is extracted in uppercase and then looked up as an environment variable.
-If found it the value is supstituted for the original string before expanding everything else.
+If found it the value is substituted for the original string before expanding everything else.
 If it is not found, then the original beginning token on the line is left untouched.